 Behind Hoa Khiem Temple is Luong Khiem Temple.
 This was the relaxing and enjoying tea of Tu Duc King.
 And then it was the worship place of Tu Duc’s mother – Mrs Tu Du.
 The right hand is On Khiem Luong who kept the furniture for the King.

 3. Minh Khiem Theater

 It is on the left of Khiem Luong temple where the King saw singings.
-Most of pillars were intricately carved with outstanding patterns.
+Most of the pillars were intricately carved with outstanding patterns.
 When closing the theater, people would turn lights outside which made a colorful scenery.
-Now, it is one of the oldest theaters in Vietnam and worth to pay a visit.
+Now, it is one of the oldest theaters in Vietnam and worth a visit.

 In reality, the theater is a reflection of Tu Duc’s poetic soul, with the ceiling carved with clouds, stars, crescent moon and sky.
-Today, perfomances aren’t shown in this theater, but in Xung Khiem Ta.
-Then, Hoa Khiem Temple is where Tu Duc and his wife, Empress Hoang Le Thien Anh worshipped, today it houses royal artifacts.
+Today, performances aren’t shown in this theater, but in Xung Khiem Ta.
+Then, Hoa Khiem Temple is where Tu Duc and his wife, Empress Hoang Le Thien Anh worshiped, today it houses royal artifacts.
 Also, a big throne was for the empress, Tu Duc was just 153cm tall.

 4. Tinh Khiem Island